 In China depending on the type of virus, special anti-virus teas are usually given to public schools to help prevent illness during the flu season.

 Acupuncture can help rebalance energy, regulate the Qi and stimulate the immune system.
 Several clinical studies have demonstrated that acupuncture and herbal medicine in particular reduce the incidence of upper respiratory tract infection and shorten the length of time one is ill.
 When you get sick with the flu, do not wait.
 Start acupuncture treatments in the early stages.
 It may help eliminate pathogenic influences.
+When you make an appointment with one of our wellness professionals we will put you on a regular schedule with both herbs and acupuncture.

 Regular exercise of sufficient intensity (to warm you up, but not to make you sweat- not overdoing it) has been shown to reduce the incidence of the flu.
 Exercise such as Qi-gong, Tai-Chi, and Yoga can help reduce emotional and physical stress.
 It also strengthens the immune system and prevents disease from arising.